“The LL accept LOI, now prepare TA, ok ah?“

 - PropertyGuru – probably the number one site in terms of quantity of stock

-- 99.co – a relative newcomer to the market and definitely one that is more appealing in terms of style and use
+- 99.co – is more appealing in terms of style and use

 - SRX Property – a useful site which even pulls down the Black & White options from the SPIO website